-- Improvements: Merge some of the rules from two methods together to create a new method; add L1 or L2 regularization; add mapping functions/kernels - 5) Bayes learning AND feature selection:
+- Improvements: Merge some of the rules from two methods together to create a new method; add L1 or L2 regularization; add mapping functions/kernels For ICA or NMF, you also can implement "gradient ascent with momentum" (see bottom of document).

+5) Bayes learning AND feature selection:

 Bayes learning: Extend Laplacian learner/classifier from HW1 to fit models for at least three other probability distributions.
-Example distributions can be found here: https://en.wikipedia.org/wiki/List_of_probability_distributions#Continuous_distributions .
+Example distributions can be found here: https://en.wikipedia.org/wiki/List_of_probability_distributions#Continuous_distributions

+.
 I would suggest Gaussian, Uniform, and Rayleigh .
 You may be able to find closed-form ways to calculate your probability parameters, or you may need to use gradient ascent.